bytefish/bytefish.de/content/blog/face_recognition_service.md

         return "PredictableModelWrapper (Inner Model=%s)" % (str(self.model))
 ```

-This is the same API, that has been used for the other examples, so you should be comfortable with it,
+This is exactely the same API, that has been used for the other examples.

-if you have read through the other examples.
+### Defining the Features and Classifier ###

 Next we'll define a method to generate us a ``PredictableModel``, which is used to classify incoming images.
 You can read about the concepts of the framework in the documentation at [http://bytefish.de/dev/facerec](http://bytefish.de/dev/facerec/),